 Our independent valuation advisor will discharge its responsibilities in accordance with our valuation guidelines.
 Our board of directors will not be involved in the monthly valuation of our assets and liabilities, but will periodically receive and review such information about the valuation of our assets and liabilities as it deems necessary to exercise its oversight responsibility.
-Our NAV per share for each class of shares will be calculated by State Street, and such calculation will be reviewed and confirmed by the Adviser.
+Our NAV per share for each class of shares will be calculated by a third-party firm, and such calculation will be reviewed and confirmed by the Adviser.
 Pursuant to our valuation services agreement with our independent valuation advisor, the Adviser will receive appraisal reports from third-party appraisal firms that have been reviewed by our independent valuation advisor along with the Adviser's own valuation.
-Based in part on these appraisals, the Adviser will render a final valuation in order for State Street to calculate our NAV.
-The appraisals performed by independent third-party appraisal firms and reviewed by our independent components considered by the Adviser in determining the value of our properties that will be used when State Street calculates our NAV per share for each class of shares.
+Based in part on these appraisals, the Adviser will render a final valuation in order for our third-party firm to calculate our NAV.
+The appraisals performed by independent third-party appraisal firms and reviewed by our independent valuation advisor will be one of several components considered by the Adviser in determining the value of our properties that will be used when our third-party firm calculates our NAV per share for each class of shares.